How are limited company dividends taxed?

 How do you declare dividends?

 You can only distribute funds for your company from retained profits.
-This means you have to account for all outgoings (such as Corporation Tax liability, VAT and expenses) before distributing funds to shareholders.
+Before distributing funds to shareholders, you must account for all outgoings (such as Corporation Tax liability, VAT and expenses).

-If you have online accounting (such as FreeAgent), you will be able to see exactly how much retained profit is available for your company to distribute at any time.
+If you have online accounting (such as FreeAgent), you can see exactly how much retained profit your company has available to distribute at any time.

 You need to ensure that you have uploaded all of your invoices and expenses to ensure this figure is accurate.
-If you don’t have online access to this information, your accountant will be able to provide you with an accurate figure.
+If you don’t have online access to this information, your accountant can provide an accurate figure.

 Basic£0 - £37,7008.25%